Bipolar Disorder - Condition

 Furthermore, a claimant must have been incapable of functioning outside a supportive livelihood for any foreseeable time period.
 If an individual meets or exceeds these qualifications, there is a good chance of eligibility for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 If a claimant still does not meet the aforementioned criteria, he may still apply for disability based on his remaining functional capacity, education and age.
 If mental residual functioning is very limited and one is not capable of meeting the demands of basic routine repetitive activities, it is still possible to qualify for a medical vocational disability allowance.

-Because applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) with a Bipolar Disorder diagnosis can be a complex and intimidating process, hiring a qualified Social Security Disability lawyer or disability advocate may be in a potential claimant’s best interest.
+Because applying for disability benefits with a Bipolar Disorder diagnosis can be a complex and intimidating process, hiring a qualified Social Security Disability lawyer or disability advocate may be in a potential claimant’s best interest.

 Because Bipolar Disorder is listed in the impairment listing manual of the Social Security Administration, a person with Bipolar Disorder who wishes to file for disability benefits can win by satisfying specific criteria.
 If you are planning to apply for SSDI/SSI disability benefits, you should bear in mind that all Social Disability claims will be granted or denied based on medical records.

 You should strive to keep a consistent treatment regimen before and during the Social Security Disability application process, and if your SSDI/SSI application is denied, you should be prepared to file a disability appeal.
 In many cases, a Social Security Disability lawyer or advocate can provide invaluable help by guiding you through the application and appeals processes.